Ashton Bell

-Ashton Bell (born December 7, 1999) is a Canadian professional ice hockey player for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
+Ashton Julia Bell (born December 7, 1999) is a Canadian professional ice hockey player and captain for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
 She previously played for the Ottawa Charge of the PWHL.
 She played college ice hockey at Minnesota Duluth.

 Early life

 During high school, she played for the Western Wildcats of the Manitoba AAA Female Midget Hockey League, twice winning the league's Most Valuable Player Award.

+Playing career

-College career
+College

 In 2017, she began attending the University of Minnesota Duluth, playing for the university's women's ice hockey programme.
 She had originally committed to the University of North Dakota but was forced to change plans after UND eliminated its women's hockey programme.
 She scored 23 points in 35 games in her rookie NCAA year, good for second on her team in scoring.
 She was moved from forward to defence ahead of the 2019–20 season.
 She posted a career-high 32 points in 36 games that year, leading all Western Collegiate Hockey Association defenders in scoring and being named to the All-WCHA First Team.
 She was then named team captain for the 2020–21 season.
 She was named Western Collegiate Hockey Association Player of the Month in November 2020.